 What are your thoughts on alternates to wine in communion?
 I know grape juice is common.
 I’ve seen even nonalcoholic wine.
 But I’ve also seen apple juice communion.
 Could you do a frank answers on this?

-The beverage for the Lord’s Supper is wine because our Lord used it in his institution (probably at a Passover Seder) and the Eucharist is a festive meal.
+Answer: The beverage for the Lord’s Supper is wine because our Lord used it in his institution (probably at a Passover Seder) and the Eucharist is a festive meal.
 Preferably wine with a little kick to it to produce a slight inebriation.
 Preferably good wine.
 Either red or white.
 Either dry or sweet.
 If grape wine is not available, then rice wine like Japanese sake.
 Nonalcoholic wine could be available for children and alcoholics.
 Maybe a different color than the regular wine so as not to confuse them.
-But grape juice and apple juice are definitely out.
-Beer or soda are way out.
+But grape juice and apple juice are out.
+Coke and other sodas are definitely out.
+Beer is way out, unless you’re a German pope.

 Mixing consecrated and unconsecrated Communion elements